LingesanSri/TrelloAutomation/README.md

 # 🚀 Trello Automation Test Suite

 This project is an automated test suite for Trello, developed using **Selenium WebDriver** with **Java**.
-It automates essential Trello workflows like board creation,list creation, list sorting, and board deletion.
+It automates essential Trello workflows like board creation, list creation, list sorting, and board deletion.

 ## 📌 Features